kassio/kassio.github.io/_posts/2020-06-18-rails-active-model-attributes.md

 It depends.

-I don't think I'd use the `ReadOnly Model` approach, although it has less code, I think its _fake_ ActiveRecord behavior can mislead developers.
+I don't think I'd use the `ReadOnly Model` approach, although it has less code, I think its _fake_ ActiveRecord behavior can mislead other developers.

 Writing a Postgres View is nice, if the query is too complex I'd rather keep it in the database.
 However, it'd require to run migrations to update the query.

 So, if the query is not too complex I'd use the `ActiveModel::Model + ActiveModel::Attributes` approach.
-I think it requires a reasonable amount of moving pieces, but it, at least, doesn't mislead future developers.
+I think it requires a reasonable amount of moving pieces, but it doesn't have the drawbacks of the other approachs.